PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

-# Mousetrap response plug-in
+# Mousetrap response item

-The `mousetrap_response` plug-in tracks mouse movements (and collects mouse clicks) while a stimulus is presented.
-Compared to the `mousetrap_form` plug-in, it offers the most flexibility because the visual display can be designed freely.
+The `mousetrap_response` item tracks mouse movements (and collects mouse clicks) while a stimulus is presented.
+Compared to the `mousetrap_form` item, it offers the most flexibility because the visual display can be designed freely.
 However, it requires a few steps to get started.

-Importantly, the `mousetrap_response` plug-in only handles mouse data collection and does not display any content on the screen.
+Importantly, the `mousetrap_response` item only handles mouse data collection and does not display any content on the screen.
 Rather, it relies on a different item (typically a `sketchpad`) to provide the visual display the participant sees while moving the mouse.

-If you would like to use this plug-in, you typically follow the following steps:
+If you would like to use this item, you typically follow the following steps:

 1. Adjusting the general settings of the experiment
 2. Creating the stimulus display (e.g., using a `sketchpad`)
-3. Defining the buttons (in `mousetrap_response` plug-in)
+3. Defining the buttons (in `mousetrap_response` item)
 4. Configuring the mouse-tracking options